 Protection technique standards

 Standards ISO 80079-36 and -37, and the ISO 19880 Parts, include some tests that differ in detail from those in the IEC 60079 series, but the compliance methodologies are similar.
-Some test methods used in accordance with the IEC 60079 series may be adapted to suit specific situations when applying ISO 80079-36 and -37.
+Some test methods used in accordance with the IEC 60079 series may be adapted to suit specific situations when applying ISO 19880 Parts and ISO 80079-36 and -37.

 Product standards

 For product related standards (eg valves, hoses, nozzles, hydrogen dispensers) the requirements of the relevant clauses of the ISO 19880 series standard would be applied as they relate to the equipment being certified.
-In practice it is expected that manufacturer would provide test reports and certificates issued by independent testing laboratories accredited under ISO/IEC 17025 by ILAC Members.
+In practice it is expected that the manufacturer would provide test reports and certificates issued by independent testing laboratories accredited under ISO/IEC 17025 by ILAC Members.
 The test report and test data will be rigorously reviewed prior to acceptance.

+Alternatively, Testing by a manufacturer, Testing at Other locations under the provisions of IECEx OD 024, is also accepted regarding testing requirements of the Standard(s)

 Acceptance of third party data